reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 #### E1506

-`unknown matrix profile name in vehicle profile` is returned when vehicle has `fleet.vehicles.profile.matrix`  with value which is not specified in `fleet.profiles` collection.
+`unknown matrix profile name in vehicle or vicinity clustering profile` is returned when vehicle has in `fleet.vehicles.profile.matrix` or `plan.clustering.profile` value which is not specified in `fleet.profiles` collection.
 To fix issue, either change value to one specified or add a corresponding profile in profiles collection.

 ### E16xx: Objectives